PipedreamHQ/pipedream/docs/docs/projects/file-stores/reference/README.md

 ### `$.files.dir(?path)`

-Lists the files & directories at the given `path`.
+*Async.* Lists the files & directories at the given `path`.
 By default it will list the files at the root directory.

 Here's an example of how to iterate over the files in the root directory and open them as `File` instances: